Skip to main content

 Syncing and Testing Tools

-- Testing Tools: You can use the "Run" button next to each tool in the list to test it directly from the Portal One interface (you may need to provide sample inputs).
+• Testing Tools: You can use the "Run" button next to each tool in the list to test it directly from the Portal One interface (you may need to provide sample inputs).
 This helps verify the connection and understand what the tool does.

-Assigning MCP Tools to Your Agents
+Assigning MCP Tools to Your AI Agents

-- Navigate to Agent Config: Go to "Agents", select the agent you want to empower, and click on its "Config" tab.
+1. Navigate to Agent Config: Go to "Agents", select the agent you want to empower, and click on its "Config" tab.

-- Find Tools Section: Scroll down to the "Tools and integrations" card.
+2. Find Tools Section: Scroll down to the "Tools and integrations" card.

-- Select Tools: Choose the specific MCP tools you want this agent to be able to use.
+3. Select Tools: Choose the specific MCP tools you want this agent to be able to use.
 They will appear listed in the "Tools and integrations" card.

-Assigning tools selectively helps ensure your agent only accesses relevant capabilities, enhancing security and efficiency by limiting exposure to unnecessary resources and focusing the agent on its designated tasks.
+Assigning individual tools selectively helps ensure your agent only accesses relevant capabilities, enhancing security and efficiency by limiting exposure to unnecessary resources and focusing the agent on its designated tasks.

-How Agents Use MCP Tools
+How AI Agents Use MCP Tools

 Once an agent has been assigned MCP tools:

-- Automatic Use: The agent's underlying LLM will "see" the available tools (including their names and descriptions provided by the MCP server) and can choose to use them when it deems appropriate during a conversation or task to fulfill a user's request.
+• Automatic Use: The agent's underlying LLM will "see" the available tools (including their names and descriptions provided by the MCP server) and can choose to use them when it deems appropriate during a conversation or task to fulfill a user's request.

-- Explicit Instructions: For more complex tasks or to ensure a specific tool is used, you might need to provide explicit instructions to the agent, either in its core "Memory" or directly within a conversation prompt.
-For example: "Use the
+• Explicit Instructions: For more complex tasks or to ensure a specific tool is used, you might need to provide explicit instructions to the agent, either in its core "Memory" or directly within a conversation prompt.
+For example: "Use the internal_crm__lookup_customer tool to find the email address for customer ID 12345."

-tool to find the email address for customer ID 12345." - Tool Quality Matters: The likelihood of an agent successfully using a tool depends on the LLM, the clarity of the tool's name and description (provided by the MCP server), and the tool's historical success rate (visible in the MCP Integration UI).
+• Tool Quality Matters: The likelihood of an agent successfully using a tool depends on the LLM, the clarity of the tool's name and description (provided by the MCP server), and the tool's historical error rate.

 Finding and Choosing MCP Servers